 A few years ago, police in Hong Kong repeatedly deployed weapons such as rubber bullets and tear gas against protestors in an unlawful way.
 Police officers injure or kill people using these methods and are rarely held accountable for their actions.

 Hence, you must learn about your rights and understand what the police are allowed and aren’t allowed to do when dealing with mobs and protestors.
 There needs to be a stand taken by people and governments worldwide to stop unlawful police brutality and the use of excessive force when making arrests or stopping demonstrations.
 To prove that point, we will be sharing some police brutality statistics from around the world.

 Thousands of people worldwide are killed by law enforcement every year.
 However, police officers in the US shoot and kill more people than police in developed countries like Japan, Germany, and the United Kingdom.

 Let’s look at the list of countries with the highest numbers of civilian casualties at the hands of the police, based on recent data (2016–May 17, 2021):

 Brazil has the most police killings, with 6,160 deaths, six times more than the US.
-The country’s most violent state is Rio de Janeiro, mainly controlled by gangs that traffic drugs.
-Unsurprisingly, it has the highest number of police killings.
+Unsurprisingly, Rio de Janeiro, a state known for its drug wars and gangs, has the highest number of police killings.
 Officials claim that most victims of police brutality here were armed and died in encounters with the police.

 Police killings are virtually non-existent in European countries, with Switzerland, Denmark, and Iceland reporting zero instances of police brutality for a few years in a row.
 It’s no surprise that both Iceland and Denmark are ranked the top ten safest countries worldwide.
 Moreover, police in Iceland don’t carry firearms.